vita-epfl/monoloco/README.md

 For quick installation, do not clone this repository, and make sure there is no folder named monstereo in your current directory.
 A GPU is not required, yet highly recommended for real-time performances.
-MonStereo can be installed as a package, by:
+MonoLoco++ and MonStereo can be installed as a single package, by:

 ```
 pip3 install monstereo